WuJinfeng0715/WuJinfeng.github.io/_posts/2024-05-30-Resources for Social Science Research.md

 ## Causal Inference

-A List of Studies using Causal Inference by DAVID MCKENZIE <a href="https://blogs.worldbank.org/en/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology?ct=9246">[Link]</a>
+A List of Studies using Causal Inference by David Mckenzie <a href="https://blogs.worldbank.org/en/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology?ct=9246">[Link]</a>

 ## STATA